-The folk of the Geatmen got him then ready A pile on the earth strong for the burning, Behung with helmets, hero-knights' targets, And bright-shining burnies, as he begged they should have them; 5 Then wailing war-heroes their world-famous chieftain, Their liegelord beloved, laid in the middle.
-The funeral-flame.
-Soldiers began then to make on the barrow The largest of dead-fires: dark o'er the vapor The smoke-cloud ascended, the sad-roaring fire, 10 Mingled with weeping (the wind-roar subsided) Till the building of bone it had broken to pieces, Hot in the heart.
-Heavy in spirit They mood-sad lamented the men-leader's ruin; And mournful measures the much-grieving widow 15 ጥ ተ ተ ጥ ጥ ጥ ጥ
+The folk of the Geatmen got him then ready

+A pile on the earth strong for the burning,

+Behung with helmets, hero-knights' targets,

+And bright-shining burnies, as he begged they should have them;

+Then wailing war-heroes their world-famous chieftain,

+Their liegelord beloved, laid in the middle.

+Soldiers began then to make on the barrow

+The largest of dead-fires: dark o'er the vapor

+The smoke-cloud ascended, the sad-roaring fire,

+Mingled with weeping (the wind-roar subsided)

+Beowulf's pyre.